greenelab/meta-review/manuscript.md

 Manubot includes an additional layer of citation processing, currently unique to the system.
 All citations point to a standard identifier, for which Manubot automatically retrieves bibliographic metadata.
-Currently, citations to DOIs (Digital Object Identifiers), PubMed identifiers, arXiv identifiers, and URLs (web addresses) are supported.
+Currently, citations to DOIs (Digital Object Identifiers), PubMed or PubMed Central identifiers, arXiv identifiers, and URLs (web addresses) are supported.
-Metadata is retrieved using DOI [Content Negotiation](https://citation.crosscite.org/docs.html), NCBI's [Citation Exporter](https://www.ncbi.nlm.nih.gov/pmc/tools/ctxp/), the [arXiv API](https://arxiv.org/help/api/index), or [Greycite](http://greycite.knowledgeblog.org/) [@GKPtRdAw].
+Metadata is retrieved using DOI [Content Negotiation](https://citation.crosscite.org/docs.html), NCBI's [E-utilities](https://www.ncbi.nlm.nih.gov/books/NBK25501/) and [Citation Exporter](https://www.ncbi.nlm.nih.gov/pmc/tools/ctxp/), the [arXiv API](https://arxiv.org/help/api/index), and [Greycite](http://greycite.knowledgeblog.org/) [@GKPtRdAw].
 Metadata is exported to [CSL JSON Items](http://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html#items), an open standard that's widely supported by reference managers [@9KfVIq3s; @K7WVgf8X].
-In cases where automatic retrieval of metadata fails or produces incorrect references -- which is most common for URL citations -- users can manually provide the correct CSL JSON.
+In cases where automatic retrieval of metadata fails or produces incorrect references --- which is most common for URL citations --- users can manually provide the correct CSL JSON.

 The Manubot formats bibliographies according to a [Citation Style Language](http://citationstyles.org/) (CSL) specification.
 As a result, users can choose from thousands of existing CSL styles or use Manubot's default style.